dwray/BlueskyAgentMeshIntegration/README.md

 3. Access the web UI at `http://localhost:3000` (or your configured port)

-4. Send a tweet mentioning (@<Bluesky Handle>) your configured Bluesky handle with a question
+4. Send a tweet mentioning (@[Bluesky Handle]) your configured Bluesky handle with a question you want answering

 ## How It Works